 Why Do Parrots Lay Unfertilized Eggs?

-While egg-laying is a natural occurrence, it shouldn’t become a regular habit for your pet parrot.
-It can result in:
+While egg-laying is a natural occurrence, it shouldn’t become a regular habit as it can result in:

 - Vitamin and mineral deficiencies

-If your parrot lays unfertilized eggs, do not remove them immediately.
+If your parrot lays unfertilized eggs, don’t remove them immediately.
 The mother will still be very defensive of them.
-Leave the eggs within the cage for about 1 week.
+Leave the eggs in the cage for about 1 week.
 After that, only remove one egg every other day.
 Taking them all at once may cause the parrot to become angry, temperamental, or even depressed.

-As a bonus, the longer that first clutch sits there, the less likely your parrot is to create a new batch.
-This can help discourage your parrot from egg-laying until its hormonal period is over.
+The longer that first clutch sits there, the less likely your parrot is to create another clutch.
+This can discourage your parrot from egg-laying until her hormonal period is over.

 What Age Do Parrots Stop Laying Eggs?

 Of course, every parrot is different.
-Yours may start laying eggs earlier and continue laying them after 10-12 years old.
-In some cases, parrots have been known to stop reproducing at 12 years, and then begin again 10 years later.
+Yours might start laying eggs earlier and continue laying eggs after 10-12 years old.
+In some cases, parrots have been known to stop reproducing at 12 years and begin again 10 years later.
 Even parrots in their 30s and 40s may lay the occasional egg.
-It’s less common, but it does happen.
+It’s less common, but it does sometimes happen.

-As long as the parrot is well-fed and has a calm environment, this will not harm it.
-If you want to stop your parrot from laying eggs at all, then you will need to try and manage its hormones.
-Limiting its direct exposure to sunlight by a few hours, and taking away nesting materials, is a great start.
+As long as your parrot is well-fed and has a calm environment, this will not harm her.
+If you want to stop your parrot from laying eggs at all, then you’ll need to manage her hormones.
+Limiting her direct exposure to sunlight to a few hours and taking away nesting materials will be beneficial.